 Insulin and weight gain often go hand in hand, but weight control is possible.
-If you need insulin therapy, here's how to minimize — or avoid — weight gain.
+If you need insulin therapy, here's how to minimize — or avoid — weight gain.By Mayo Clinic Staff

 But if you take in more calories than you need to maintain a healthy weight — given your level of activity — your cells will get more glucose than they need.
 Glucose that your cells don't use accumulates as fat.

-- Count calories.
+Count calories.
 Eating and drinking fewer calories helps you prevent weight gain.
 Stock the refrigerator and pantry with fruits, vegetables and whole grains.
 Plan for every meal to have the right mix of starches, fruits and vegetables, proteins, and fats.
-Trim your portion sizes, skip second helpings and drink water instead of high-calorie drinks.
-Talk to your doctor, nurse or a dietitian about meal-planning strategies and resources.
+Generally, experts recommend that meals consist of half non starchy vegetable, one-quarter protein and one quarter a starch such as rice or a starchy vegetable such as corn or peas.

 Be physically active.
 Physical activity burns calories.
-A reasonable goal for most adults, set by the Department and Health and Human Services, is at least 150 minutes a week of moderately intense aerobic activity — such as walking, bicycling, water aerobics, dancing or gardening — plus muscle-strengthening exercises at least two times a week.
+A reasonable goal for most adults, set by the Department of Health and Human Services, is at least 150 minutes a week of moderately intense aerobic activity — such as walking, bicycling, water aerobics, dancing or gardening — plus muscle-strengthening exercises at least two times a week.
 Talk with your doctor about activities and exercises that are appropriate for you.

 - Take your insulin only as directed.
 Don't skip or reduce your insulin dosages to ward off weight gain.
 Although you might shed pounds if you take less insulin than prescribed, the risks are serious.
 Without enough insulin, your blood sugar level will rise — and so will your risk of diabetes complications.

 - Bray GA.
-Obesity: Etiology and natural history. http://www.uptodate.com/home.
-Accessed June 29, 2014.
+Obesity: Etiology and natural history. https://www.uptodate.com/contents/search.
+Accessed June 20, 2017.

 - Diabetes Public Health Resource: Eat right.
-Centers for Disease Control and Prevention. http://www.cdc.gov/diabetes/consumer/eatright.htm.
-Accessed June 29, 2014.
+Centers for Disease Control and Prevention. https://www.cdc.gov/diabetes/managing/eatright.html.
+Accessed June 17, 2017.

 - Other injectable medications.
 American Diabetes Association. http://www.diabetes.org/living-with-diabetes/treatment-and-care/medication/insulin/other-injectable-medications.html.
-Accessed June 29, 2014.
+Accessed June 17, 2017.